Have you recently received a mental health diagnosis?

 For many people, realizing you may have a mental illness is a scary prospect.
-My friend Shauna collected some experiences and shared them on here blog HERE.
+My friend Shauna collected some experiences of moms with mental health issues and shared them on her blog.
 She writes:

 “I had nothing positive to say about being a mom for the first 3 months.
 The guilt was insane.
 I always loved her, but I did not love being a mom.
 It was a huge emotional toll that I wasn’t prepared for.”
-Melissa, The United States
+Melissa, from the United States

 Suffice it to say, mental illness can sneak up on the most seemingly “normal” people.
 It is often scary, and leaves you wondering what to do.

 The process of getting a diagnosis can take time.
-US News outlines some first steps to take to get closer to feeing better.
+US News outlines some first steps to take to get closer to feeling better.

 Recognize your symptoms.
 Are you feeling sad?
 Irritable?
 Are you sleeping all day?
 Make a list of everything going on and be thorough.
 Even the littlest thing can be helpful for your doctor to get you closer to a diagnosis.